Savlon

-Savlon is a brand of antibacterial personal care products with the active ingredients of cetrimide and chlorhexidine gluconate.
-Commonly sold as a cream, the product range also includes antiseptic sprays, sticking plasters and other antiseptic products.
+Savlon is a brand of antibacterial and antiseptic personal care products with the active ingredients of cetrimide and chlorhexidine gluconate.
+Commonly sold as a cream and in liquid form, the product range also includes antiseptic sprays, sticking plasters and other antiseptic products.

 History

 The product name is derived from the original Imperial Chemical Industries (ICI) manufacturing site name of the Avlon Works at Avonmouth near Bristol, UK on the Severn Estuary.

 Savlon is sold in many countries with different manufacturing and licensing agreements.

 In 1992, Johnson & Johnson acquired the Savlon OTC brands from ICI.
 Since then, Johnson & Johnson manufactures and distributes Savlon products throughout Sub-Saharan Africa.
+Also in 1992, ICI sold its Bangladesh rights to Savlon to ICI Bangladesh Manufacturers Limited, now ACI Limited.

+In Australia and New Zealand, Savlon was acquired by Reckitt Benckiser after its takeover of Boots Healthcare (International) in late 2005.

 In 2015, Johnson & Johnson sold Indian rights to the Savlon and Shower To Shower brands to ITC Limited.

-Also in 1992, ICI sold its Bangladesh rights to Savlon to ICI Bangladesh Manufacturers Limited, now ACI Limited.

-In Australia, Savlon was acquired by Reckitt Benckiser after its takeover of Boots Healthcare (International) in late 2005.
+Also in 2015, Johnson & Johnson sold the Taiwanese right of the brand to Mary & Majestic and THL Group.

 In June 2019, STADA of Germany acquired UK rights to Savlon from GlaxoSmithKline Consumer Products for its UK subsidiary Thornton & Ross.